telemaxx/fitfilerenamer/README.md

 ```
 you should try that first
 ## TIP
-instead of using the standart python, use [pypy](https://pypy.org)
+instead of using the standard python, use [pypy](https://pypy.org)
+With pypy the script runs about 5 times faster.
 On Windows, there is only the python2 compliant 32bit version. but that version is ok.
-With pypy the script runs about 5 times faster.